Arthur Kill Terminal: Funding and development

 The Arthur Kill Terminal is being developed by a partnership with Empire State Development Corporation (ESD).
 In October 2022 the project received a $48 million grant from the United States Maritime Administration (part of the US Department of Transportation) for dredging the kill adjacent to the upland site.
 At that time, construction was expected to begin in late 2023 and projected to begin operating in late 2025.

+Despite the loss of federal funding 2025, the project is still expected to be built.